Duke in the Gardens

-Duke Gardens offers an exceptional collection of plants as well as a multitude of other course connections.
+Duke Gardens offers an exceptional collection of plants, as well as a multitude of other course connections.
 Enjoy the physical and mental health benefits of being outdoors, along with the spark of learning in a new setting to complement your curriculum.
 The Gardens provides genuine connections and opportunities to teach any course content across all disciplines.
-Gardens' education staff is available to work with faculty to develop programs that fit curriculum needs, whatever they may be.
+Gardens education staff members are available to work with faculty to develop programs that fit curriculum needs, whatever they may be.

 Research in Duke Gardens

 As a living collection and public institution, Duke Gardens provides a site for many kinds of research.
-Gardens’ staff welcome the opportunity to discuss your research and determine how it could be undertaken here.
+Duke Gardens' staff welcomes the opportunity to discuss your research and determine how it could be undertaken here.